gilmache021/lms_scripts/README.md

 After cloning or downloading...

-1. Open the lms_scripts directory with your text editor of choice

-2. In the "dist" directory - open and edit the following 2 files:

-   - lms (swap "keycloak password here" with your real keycloak password you use to login to LMS)

-   - install (swap "your sudo password here" with the username password you use to login to your computer or laptop)

-Then open your terminal and run the following commands
+Open your terminal and run the following commands:

 1.  cd ~/lms_scripts

 2.  ./install

+3. Enter passwords at prompt

 All should be good to go after this.